Meteor crater (Barringer crater)

-This is one of the best preserved impact craters on Earth, truly unique place where one can learn, what happens when Earth is bombarded by a meteorite.
+This is one of the best-preserved impact craters on Earth, a truly unique place where one can learn, what happens when Earth is bombarded by a meteorite.

-Meteor crater is located in desert with scarce vegetation cover.
+Meteor crater is located in a desert with scarce vegetation cover.
 It is very impressive.
-Rims of crater are visible from far away and rise up to 45 m above the surrounding plains.
+Rims of the crater are visible from far away and rise up to 45 m above the surrounding plains.

-When one reaches the rim, opens a grand view on approximately 1,200 m wide, up to 170 m deep crater.
-Crater is not entirely round but rather square, what, possibly, is caused by joints in bedrock.
+When one reaches the rim, there opens a grand view on approximately 1,200 m wide, up to 170 m deep crater.
+The crater is not entirely round but rather square, which, possibly, is caused by joints in bedrock.

 50,000 years ago the climate in Arizona was more temperate than now.
-This was ice age – further in the north there were giant glaciers, but here were growing forests, walking large Pleistocene mammals – mammoths, ground sloths and other animals.
+This was the ice age – further, in the north, there were giant glaciers, but there were growing forests, walking large Pleistocene mammals – mammoths, ground sloths, and other animals.
 Most likely this place was devoid of people – they came later.